 Students are busy learning and practicing new ensemble pieces preparing for a busy 2017 of activities:

-UPDATE: Our fourth collection of recordings have begun at Native Sound in the Cherokee Arts District.
+Our fourth collection of recordings was produced at Native Sound in the Cherokee Arts District.
 Strings Attached youth went to work on songs such as Carl Perkins’, “Honey Don’t,” Duane Eddy’s “Rebel Rouser,” Buddy Holly’s “That’ll Be the Day,” and more.
 We enjoyed the atmosphere of Native Sound and learned about how the multi-track recording process works, including discussions on the innovations of Les Paul in this field and the use of another of his inventions, slap back echo.

 And we started a new initiative to get more ukuleles in the library system by hosting a training workshop for St. Louis County librarians to learn the basics of ukulele so they can teach kids and teens or use the ukulele for storytelling activities.

 Our 2017 spring recital will be held on Saturday, April 29, 2017 from 1 p.m. to 3 p.m. at Earthdance Organic Farms in Ferguson.
 On Saturday, May 6th, we’ll be at the Florissant Valley of Flowers with an info booth on Strings Attached and giving free ukulele lessons to kids and parents.